thomasabishop/eolas/Programming_Languages/NodeJS/Modules/Modules.md

   - node-modules
 ---

- >
+# Modules

- > Modules are small files where we define our variables and functions.
+> Modules are partitioned files where we define our variables and functions.
 Values defined in modules are scoped to that specific module, constituting a unique name space.
 This avoids name clashes in large programs.

 * Every file in a Node application is considered a module.